Rinithakm/JAVA_Assignments/README.md

 # JAVA_Assignments
-#Assignment3 is in the file Calculator.java
+Assignment3 is in the file Calculator.java</br>
-#Assignment7 extends FindPrime.java
+Assignment7 extends FindPrime.java</br>
-#Assignment8 is in file SumAtPrime.java
+Assignment8 is in file SumAtPrime.java</br>
-#Assignment11 is implemented by using synchronized threads accessing a shared object
+Assignment11 is implemented by using synchronized threads accessing a shared object